U.S. service members train in hottest country in the world for French Desert Commando Course

-U.S. service members hone battle tactics and maneuvering during an overnight field training exercise at the Djiboutian Range Complex, Djibouti, Aug.
+U.S. Army Spc.
+Alexander Moreno, mechanic, Task Force Iron Gray, Combined Joint Task Force-Horn of Africa, cover their sectors during an overnight field training exercise at the Djiboutian Range Complex, Djibouti, Aug.
 28-29, 2021.
 The exercise prepares service members for the French Desert Commando Course (FDCC) scheduled for mid-September.
 The course consists of knot tying, mountain confidence, basic infantry skills and night operations.
 The French Army invites a select number of U.S. service members to participate in the course where participants compete to earn the FDCC qualification badge upon successful completion of the course.
+(U.S. Air Force photo by Senior Airman Andrew Kobialka)

 |Date Taken: